 Key takeaways

-• Levothyroxine is used to treat underactive thyroid in dogs.
+Levothyroxine is used to treat an underactive thyroid in dogs.

-• The standard levothyroxine dosage for dogs is variable and depends on the dog’s response to the dosage.
+The standard levothyroxine dosage for dogs varies and depends on the dog’s response.

-Levothyroxine is used by veterinarians in dogs that don’t produce enough thyroid hormone, a condition called hypothyroidism.
-Since thyroid hormones control many processes throughout the body, low thyroid hormones can cause many symptoms and medical issues.
-Levothyroxine is a synthetic formulation of the thyroid hormone thyroxine (T4) and replaces the missing thyroid hormone.
+Veterinarians prescribe levothyroxine to dogs that don’t produce enough thyroid hormone, a condition called hypothyroidism.
+Levothyroxine is a synthetic formulation of the thyroid hormone thyroxine (T4), and levothyroxine doses are given to replace the missing thyroxine.
 Because levothyroxine is similar to a natural hormone in the dog, it is safe to give dogs with an underactive thyroid under the direction of a veterinarian.

 What is levothyroxine used for in dogs?

-Veterinarians use levothyroxine in dogs whose thyroid glands aren’t producing enough thyroid hormone.
+Veterinarians use levothyroxine in dogs whose thyroid glands aren’t producing enough thyroid hormone, a medical condition called hypothyroidism.
+Levothyroxine is a synthetic thyroid hormone, so levothyroxine treatment is a type of hormone replacement therapy.

 Hypothyroidism

-Thyroid hormones—thyroxine (T4) and triiodothyronine (T3)—are critical for animal health.
-Thyroxine regulates metabolism, energy use, oxygen consumption, protein synthesis, blood volume, body temperature, heart rate, growth, and many other chemical processes in the body.
-Dogs with an underactive thyroid will experience a number of problems.
+Thyroid hormones, thyroxine (T4) and triiodothyronine (T3), are critical for animal health.
+Thyroxine regulates metabolism, energy use, oxygen consumption, protein synthesis, blood volume, body temperature, heart rate, growth, and many other processes in the body.
+Dogs with an underactive thyroid will experience a number of health problems.

 The thyroid gland produces thyroid hormones.
-Two structures in the brain—the hypothalamus and the pituitary gland—regulate thyroid hormone production by producing thyroid-stimulating hormone (TSH).
+Two structures in the brain, the hypothalamus and the pituitary gland, regulate thyroid hormone production by producing thyroid-stimulating hormone (TSH).
 When the whole system works as it should, TSH is produced when thyroid hormones are low, and the thyroid gland releases the right amount of thyroid hormone to compensate.
+When thyroid hormones are too high, less TSH is produced, and the thyroid gland produces less thyroid hormone.
+The result is healthy thyroid hormone levels.

-Hypothyroidism is a condition where the body doesn’t have enough thyroid hormone.
+Hypothyroidism is a condition in which the body doesn’t produce enough thyroid hormone.
 Either the thyroid gland isn’t working right (primary hypothyroidism), or the body isn’t producing enough TSH (secondary hypothyroidism).
-It’s a common problem in people and dogs, particularly middle-aged and older dogs between 4 and 10 years of age.
-Some breeds, such as golden retrievers, Labrador retrievers, Doberman pinschers, beagles, border collies, and boxers, are more likely to have the condition.
+It’s a common problem in both people and dogs, particularly middle-aged and older dogs between 4 and 10 years of age.
+Some breeds, such as golden retrievers, Labrador retrievers, Doberman pinschers, beagles, border collies, huskies, Maltese, Shetland sheepdogs, and boxers, are more likely to be affected by the condition.

 Whether in people or pets, primary hypothyroidism and secondary hypothyroidism are always treated with thyroid hormone replacement therapy.
-The first choice is oral levothyroxine.
-It allows for precise and predictable doses to stabilize thyroid hormone concentrations.
+The first and standard choice is oral levothyroxine.
+It allows for precise and predictable doses that allow veterinarians to stabilize thyroid hormone concentrations.

 Hypothyroidism is usually a lifelong condition in pets.
 Levothyroxine doses must be faithfully given every day for the rest of the dog’s life.